-If money and time is not an issue, you can very well go for both the versions of mobile app, but this is seldom the case, especially for small company and startups.
-Practically, it can be really difficult to manage the cost and time efforts for creating two different mobile apps for each platform in such a situation.
+If money and time is not an issue, you can very well go for both versions of the mobile app, but this is seldom the case, especially for small company and startups.
+Practically, it can be really difficult to manage the cost and time efforts of creating two different mobile apps for each platform in such a situation.

-As far as the time factor is concerned, one can argue that development can be outsourced for a fee, which is true.
-However you and your team will still need to invest time and effort to evaluate/validate the mobile app by testing it for user feedback which must then be sent back to be incorporated in the development.
-This cycle repeats till the mobile app is satisfactorily developed.
-For a startup or small company this time is an irreplaceable factor.
+As far as the time factor is concerned, one can argue that app development can be outsourced for a fee, which is true.
+However, you and your team will still need to invest time and effort to evaluate/validate the mobile app by testing it for user feedback which must then be sent back to be incorporated in the development.

 - first, it is not their core business and